mistraltechnologies/smog/README.md

 ### Is this style of testing a good idea?

 Not necessarily.
 Certainly it is possible to write complex test expectations that are hard to read and maintain.
 And it may lead to tests that do too much - what Gerard Meszaros calls an Eager Test ([xUnit Test Patterns](http://xunitpatterns.com/).
-Basically, it is up to you to use it wisely :)
+Basically, it is up to you to use it wisely.

 ### I'm using matchers in mocks - how does SMOG help?